Olive Garden Minestrone Soup Recipe

 - Green beans – frozen

-- Dried pasta – small shape like ditalini (what we use here), macaroni, or shells
+- Dried pasta – small shape like ditalini (what we use here), macaroni, or small shell pasta

 - Zucchini – halved and sliced into half-moon shapes